ABN: 56 360 455 395

 except when; Please note that clients have

-the right to remain totally anonymous by NOT providing their name or contact
+the right to remain totally anonymous by using a pseudonym and NOT providing their name or contact

 identifying details will be recorded, but please be aware that this excludes the

-use of some payment options and may cause minor administrative difficulties.
+use of some payment options.
 Confidentiality is controlled according to

 Qualifications Mr Roger Wright is a registered